abinav369/amfoss-tasks/task-04/README.md

 6. I came over many obstacles and errors by fixing them using chatgpt.

-7. Finally I completed the task.
+7. Finally I completed the task within half a day.

+PS: I think the saying, "AI will not replace the people but People who know to use the AI will replace those who don't" is true.